bay-qa/android-testing/README.md

 * Implement custom FailureHandler that takes screenshot and delegate printing error to the default handler

+## 2. Custom failure handler and custom view action to dump RecycleView descendant hierarchy
+Default exception message doesn't containt dump of the recycleview descendants.
+And we need the state of this descendants to know why .check is failing (suppose the screenshot is not enough).

+* Implement custom ViewAction
+ Espresso has HumanReadables#getViewHierarchyErrorMessage to dump hierarchy but it requires passing view that will be root of dumped hierarchy.
+One way to get view in Espresso is to implement a custom ViewAction.
+* Third argument of getViewHierarchyErrorMessage is the original error (without hierarchy)
+* Return a String from ViewAction via AtomicReference
+* Call default Espresso failure handler with our fixed throwable

 # Android Testing

 This project is a fake Android app that is intended to be used in workshop training to learn Android testing practices.